timm/script/index.md

 ---
 layout: minimal
-title: Art of Scripting (code less, but better)
+title:  "Disciplined Scripting (for XAI):  Code Less, but better"
 nav_order: 1
 description: "About this stite"
 permalink: /